 - the fold from the mouth to the jowl (the ‘marionette line’.

-A facelift operation can reverse years of aging by smoothing out excess skin of the neck, under the chin, along the jaw line and across the cheek.
+A facelift operation can reverse years of ageing by smoothing out excess skin of the neck, under the chin, along the jawline and across the cheek.
 Fat is removed from below the jawline and under the chin where it is unwanted but preserved and repositioned from the jowl to the cheek to restore volume where it has been lost.
 It leaves only faintly visible fine lines so that others will not know the reason that you ‘look so well’.

 Facelift: Frequently asked questions